OrlandoTele96/PI_SybilAttack_defense/README.md

 # PI_SybilAttack_defense

-Made in order to defend an IoT network from sybil attack.
+This approach is made with LoRa heltec devices.
+In order to perform an IoT network LoRa is sending messages as a sensor in the network.